Guy McAfee

-Guy McAfee (1888–1960) was an American law enforcement officer and businessman.
-Born in Kansas and orphaned in early childhood, he became a firefighter in Los Angeles, California and later served as the head of the vice squad of the Los Angeles Police Department.
+Guy Alexander McAfee (August 19, 1888 – February 20, 1960) was an American law enforcement officer and businessman.
+Born in Kansas and orphaned in early childhood, he became a firefighter in Los Angeles, California, and later served as the head of the vice squad of the Los Angeles Police Department.
 He was the owner of brothels and gambling saloons, with ties to organized crime in the 1930s.
-He co-founded casinos in Las Vegas, Nevada in the 1940s and 1950s.
-He is credited as the first person to refer to Las Vegas Boulevard as the Las Vegas Strip, after Los Angeles’s Sunset Strip.
+He co-founded casinos in Las Vegas, Nevada, in the 1940s and 1950s.
+He is credited as the first person to refer to Las Vegas Boulevard as the Las Vegas Strip, after Los Angeles's Sunset Strip.

 Early life

-Guy McAfee was born on August 19, 1888 in Winfield, Kansas.
+Guy McAfee was born on August 19, 1888, in Winfield, Kansas.
 He became an orphan in childhood.
+He was described as a "thin, wing-earred, likable chap, who had come to Los Angeles from the wheat belt".